 If this is the preferred path for your business, I recommend taking the time early on to optimize your product imagery, messaging and size guides to help lower overall return rates.
 This blog post by Shopify Plus has outlined four ways to better predict consumer behavior and reduce the overall volume of returns.

-The other option is to add a dedicated returns management.
+The other option is to add a dedicated returns management platform.

 What are the advantages of a dedicated returns platform?

 Having an online returns platform provides a great opportunity to bring eyeballs back to the site.
-It also reduces support contact and uncovers loads of returns data which can be used to improve merchandising, product marketing and overall business decisions.
+It also significantly reduces support contact costs.
+A good returns management platform will also help you uncover loads of returns data which can be used to improve merchandising, product marketing and overall business decisions.

 Aside from the internal benefits, having a returns platform makes the experience easier for your online shoppers.